KC1922/Coding-Practice/README.md

 - Display my coding style and problem-solving approach.
 - Demonstrate proficiency in languages such as Java and C#.
-- Provide a portfolio of my coding projects.

 Feel free to explore the code and solutions.
 If you have any feedback or suggestions, I'd love to hear them!